 Natural or unnatural single-stranded nucleic acids can bind to the complementary nucleic acid strand(s) with sequence specificity to form duplex or triplex structure.
 Such property could play a crucial rule for developing various bio-products through successful application of gene-related bio technologies.

-Following innovation of 2’,4’-BNA (LNA), we have been continuously producing new generations’ BNAs: 2’,4’-BNACOC , 3’-, and 5’-amino-2’,4’-BNAs (the second generation) gain higher nuclease resistant ability with remaining strong binding abilities, and 2’,4’-BNANC(the third generation) is shown to be most potential from the viewpoints of both binding and nuclease resistant abilities.
-Especially, have high binding selectivity to single-stranded RNA complement.
-These BNAs, possessing desired profiles for application to bio technologies, should be “key materials” to make various kinds of valuable gene-related bio-products.
+Following innovation of 2’,4’-BNA (LNA), we have been continuously producing new generations’ bridged nucleic acid: 2’,4’-BNACOC , 3’-, and 5’-amino-2’,4’-BNA (the second generation) gain higher nuclease resistant ability with remaining strong binding abilities, and 2’,4’-BNANC(the third generation) is shown to be most potential from the viewpoints of both binding and nuclease resistant abilities.
+These BNA, possessing desired profiles for application to bio technologies, should be “key materials” to make various kinds of valuable gene-related bio-products.